cngarrison/rbbedit/README.md

 The 'expan' method will instruct ExpanDrive on the workstation to mount `expandrive-volume`, and then opens the file using `bbedit`.
 The script can't get response indicating whether ExpanDrive has finished mounting the volume successfully, other than checking path exists, so we just sleep for 3 seconds and hope for the best.

-All the commands sent from server to the workstation use ssh.
+All the commands sent from server to the workstation use `ssh`.

 Multiple files can be specified at once.
 Only one file will opened/edited at a time.